wp-plugins/thinktwit/readme.txt

 Tested up to: 3.4.1
 Stable tag: trunk

-Outputs tweets from one or more Twitter users.
-Activated through the Widget interface, shortcode or Output Anywhere (PHP function call)
+Outputs tweets from any Twitter users (hashtag/keyword filterable) through the Widget interface.
+Can be called via shortcode or PHP function call

 == Description ==

-ThinkTwit is a highly customisable plugin that can output tweets from multiple users (something that very few other plugins can do successfully).
+ThinkTwit is a highly customisable plugin that can output tweets from multiple users (something that very few other plugins can do successfully), filterable by #hashtag or keyword.
 It uses the Twitter ATOM API to access tweets which can be cached.
 It is very simple, yet flexible and easily customised.
-It can be placed on your
-Wordpress page simply through drag and drop on the Widgets interface or through the use of Shortcode or Output Anywhere (PHP function call).
+It can be placed on your Wordpress page simply through drag and drop on the Widgets interface or through the use of Shortcode or Output
+Anywhere (PHP function call).
 Updated regularly!

 **Support:** http://www.thepicketts.org/thinktwit/ or on Twitter **@stephenpickett**